wp-plugins/spectacula-page-widget/readme.txt

 5. Finally hit save.

 == Changelog ==

+= 1.0.7 =
+*	Added an option to the widget interface to allow you to add extra CSS classes to the widget.

 = 1.0.6 =
 *	Found a problem with some of my logic that resulted in the widget not showing up when it would otherwise be expected to.
 Fixed it.